 Acton did have a free black population in the years of and following the Revolution.
 John Oliver, listed in later census records (inconsistently) as a free person of color, enlisted for Revolutionary war service from Acton as early as April 1775.
 John Oliver lived in North Acton in an area near the town’s borders with Westford and Littleton.
 We are investigating whether there was a community of black and mixed-race residents in that area.
 What we know about John’s life in particular was discussed in a previous blog post, and the location of his farm was discussed in another.

 Another black Revolutionary War soldier with Acton ties was Caesar Thomson who appeared in Acton’s records after the war.
 According to an article published by the Historical, Natural History and Library Society of South Natick in 1884 (page 100), Cesar Thompson was a slave of Samuel Welles, Jr., a Boston merchant and the largest landowner in Natick by the time of the Revolution.
 When Natick needed men to fill its quota of soldiers, Mr. Welles sent Cesar, whose Revolutionary War service was extensive.
+(See Massachusetts Soldiers and Sailors of the Revolutionary War, Volume 15, pages 631 and 668).
 After serving for several years, he was “disabled by a rupture” and was actually granted a pension in January 1783.
-(Pensions were granted to disabled soldiers, though full pension coverage for veterans was far in the future.)
+(Pensions were granted to disabled soldiers, though full pension coverage for veterans was far in the future.
+Unfortunately, the earliest Revolutionary War pension records were lost in a fire.)
 As stated in the 1884 article, Natick town records contain the following notation:

 “Boston, Feb.
 18, 1783.
 This may certify, to all whom it may concern, that I this day, fully and freely give to Caesar Thompson his freedom.
 Witness my hand, Samuel Welles.
 A true copy.
 Attest, Abijah Stratton, Town Clerk.”